The best mid-fat grip we’ve ridden to date

 The new single collar design has proved secure, even on carbon bars, and with an integrated end-cap ODI has addressed the only real issue I’ve found with the Race Face Half Nelson grips – namely the end of the grip filling with mud and moving on the bar.

-So the ODI Elite Pro is the best mid-fat grip I’ve ridden to date, but I suspect that just like milk, you don’t quite get all of the creamy goodness of full-fat.
-It’s a great stepping stone, though, for anyone with an open mind or sore hands.
+So the ODI Elite Pro is an excellent mid-fat grip but I suspect that just like milk, you don’t quite get all of the creamy goodness of full-fat.
+It’s a great stepping stone, though..